MokarbeenAnsari/master-python-fundamental-in-one-video/README.md

 ## Feedback and Contributions

 I appreciate any feedback, questions, or contributions.
-Please feel free to submit a pull request or open an issue if you have any problems or requests.
+Please feel free to submit a pull request or open an issue

-## License

-This project is licensed under the terms of the MIT license.
-See the [LICENSE](LICENSE) file for